robrighter/nw-desktop-notifications/README.md

     npm start

-(This assumes you have GulpJS installed on your path)
+(This assumes you have node-webkit and GulpJS installed on your path)

 ##Update the Look-and-Feel